Stop, Look, Listen

 Just knowing these biblical languages, however, will not solve all of the interpretive problems.
 For one, some problems are not the result of poor translations.
 There are simply some passages of the Bible that are very difficult to correctly understand.
 For these passages, a proper study method will need to include the consistent application of all of the standard hermeneutical methods and tools – not to mention a complete dependency on the Spirit of God.
 Even then, we must realize that we still are not able to understand completely every passage in the Bible.
 The study of the Scriptures is a life-long undertaking; it will last for eternity, for it is the Eternal Word!

-Another method to accomplish this essential goal is to join a study tour of Israel and the other Mediterranean biblical sites.
+Or join a study tour of Israel and the other Mediterranean biblical sites.
 Even a short, 10 day introductory tour of Israel will go a long way to helping a student gain essential background information.
-However, one may also choose to join TRI’s 9-week short-term study program in Israel for more in-depth training.
-This study program offers the kind of courses needed – with Israel as the classroom!
-(See the information in the Israel Study Expedition section of TRI’s website)

 5. Integrity